 Keratosis Pilaris.
 Little red bumps.
 Chicken skin.

-Known by many names, there’s certainly no love lost for whatever you want to call this annoying condition.
 Formally recognized as keratosis pilaris—or KP—this very common condition nags an astounding 40 percent of adults.1 So where do all the flesh-colored or red bumps around hair follicles come from?
-Well, when your body produces keratin, a natural protein of the skin, it can clump around a hair follicle in the pore.
-The more keratin and dead skin cells that build up, the larger the scaly plug that is formed and thus creates a dreaded bump.
-Now multiply that times the number of hair follicles on your arms, legs, and thighs, and you have an appearance problem dictating your wardrobe and lifestyle.
+When your body produces keratin, a natural protein of the skin, it can clump around a hair follicle in the pore.
+The more keratin and dead skin cells that build up, the larger the scaly plug that is formed and thus creates a bump.
+Multiply that times the number of hair follicles on your arms, legs, and thighs, and you have a real need for a treatment that works.

 Tips for a Positive Keratosis Pilaris Treatment